โ— LIVE

 Key Highlights

-• Security firm runZero identified seven critical vulnerabilities in FatFs.
+• runZero identified seven critical vulnerabilities in FatFs

-• Expect rapid updates and patches from device manufacturers in the coming months.
+• Expect firmware updates and security patches from affected vendors soon

 Real-World Impact